Section 504/ADA Grievance Procedure

 MTSO encourages anyone with concerns about a disability-related issue to first discuss the matter with the Disability Services Coordinator (if a student) or Coordinator of HR (if an employee) who will attempt to facilitate a resolution.
 Individuals are not required to pursue the informal process first and may engage the formal grievance process as their first step if preferred.

-The Disability Services Coordinator can be reached at: Kris LoFrumento, Director of Student Services; Disability Coordinator. email@example.com.
+The Disability Services Coordinator can be reached at: Jeremy Garber, Director of Student Services and Disability Coordinator, email@example.com.
 The Coordinator of HR can be reached at: Erin Wiggins, firstname.lastname@example.org.

 If the Disability Services Coordinator (for students) or the Coordinator of HR, respectively, is not successful in achieving a satisfactory resolution within 10 working days from the date the disability-related issue is raised, or the complaint is against the Office itself, a formal grievance may be filed as described below.